hauke96/simple-task-manager/doc/api/README.md

 # Developer information

+## (Re)Generate Swagger-UI

+The swagger documentation UI (available under `...:8080/doc/`) can be (re)generated using [swagger](https://github.com/swaggo/swag) (see installation documentation there).
+After installation, go into the `server` folder and execute the command `swag init`.
+If the `swag` command is not available, use `go run` for that: `go run <something>/github.com/swaggo/swag/cmd/swag/main.go init`

+Now the `server/docs` folder contains new generated files.
+Start the server normally and you'll have an updated swagger UI.

 ## Requirements to the API

 An API should offer all functionality needed to run a version of the SimpleTaskManager.